 With small children who are learning about their environment, events in the home are of major concern to the child and thereby markedly affect behavior.
 Because children might not report accurately, if at all, it is of utmost importance for home and school to share information.
+Teachers want to be supportive of the child and family.
+Understanding why the child might be acting differently helps us know better how we can support the child and family.
 The staff would appreciate parents informing them of unusual happenings or events such as: